Return to UCSF Voicemail service page

 How do I change my (or retrieve a lost) Personal Identification Number (PIN)?

-- First, note that you cannot change your PIN more than once in a 24-hour period.
+- Note: You cannot change your PIN more than once in a 24-hour period.

 - To change your PIN, log into the Cisco Personal Communication Assistant (PCA) web portal: